 Mazarin: The Crisis of Absolutism in France by G. R. R. Treasure is about the cardinal who advised the young Louis XIV and, some say, fathered the Man in the Iron Mask.

 Prince Eugen of Savoy by Nicholas Henderson.
 Prince Eugen was the son of a French count and Cardinal Mazarin's niece Olympia Mancini, but it was rumored that his real father was Louis XIV.
 He became an Austrian military hero.
-This biography relates the prince's public achievements and delves into his mysterious private life.

 The Secret Wife of Louis XIV: Françoise d'Aubigné, Madame de Maintenon by Veronica Buckley.
 Biography.
 Born in a bleak prison in 1635, Françoise d'Aubigné eventually won the heart of the Sun King and became the uncrowned queen of France.